 cookieExpirationInDays:

-in Interceptor-Mode and with maximum of tokenExpirationInHours
+in Interceptor-Mode and for a maximum of tokenExpirationInHours for

-each OAuth-FLow.
+each OAuth-Flow.

 The cookie expiration time has to be always equal or greater than the token expiration.
 In the example project we assume that a user pays in a monthly subscription, and we do not have external resources protected with interceptor yet.
 In this case 7 days is a very good starting point while development the services and will fit our needs later on, too.